Josefa Segovia

 Josefa Segovia, also known as Juanita or Josefa Loaiza, was a Californio (Mexican-Californian) woman who was lynched by hanging in Downieville, California, United States, on July 5, 1851.
 She is known as the first recorded Mexican woman to be lynched in California.
-Josefa is also an important figure in Chicana feminist theory as her case highlights the violence Mexican woman were facing at the time and the resistance against it.
+Josefa is also an important figure in Chicana feminist theory as her case highlights the violence that Mexican women were facing at the time and the resistance against it.